Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

-Purley Sports Club Premises Licence Application
+Licence Application for Purley Sports Club

-- Sale by retail of alcohol for consumption on the premises: Proposed hours are Monday to Wednesday from 11:00 am to 11:00 pm, Thursday from 11:00 am to 11:30 pm, Friday and Saturday from 11:00 am to 11:45 pm, and Sunday from 12:00 pm to 11:00 pm.
+- Sale by retail of alcohol for consumption on the premises: Proposed hours were Monday to Wednesday from 11:00 am to 11:00 pm, Thursday from 11:00 am to 11:30 pm, Friday and Saturday from 11:00 am to 11:45 pm, and Sunday from 12:00 pm to 11:00 pm.

-- Provision of late-night refreshment: Proposed hours are Thursday from 11:00 pm to 11:30 pm, and Friday and Saturday from 11:00 pm to 12:00 am.
+- Provision of late-night refreshment: Proposed hours were Thursday from 11:00 pm to 11:30 pm, and Friday and Saturday from 11:00 pm to 12:00 am (midnight).

 1, raising concerns related to all four licensing objectives: the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm.
+These representations highlighted potential issues such as increased noise pollution, anti-social behaviour, traffic congestion, parking problems, and disturbance to the peace and quiet of the predominantly residential neighbourhood.

-Licensing Sub-Committee Hearings Procedure
+Licensing Sub-Committee - Hearings Procedure

 -